Automatically generate Laravel factories for your models.

 Last updated

-Automatically generate factories from your existing models.
+Automatically generate class-based factories from your existing models.

 It will allow you to write tests containing your models much faster.